microsoft/Kusto-Query-Language/doc/betweenoperator.md

 ---
 title: The between operator - Azure Data Explorer
-description: This article describes the between operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the between operator to return a record set of values in an inclusive range for which the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
 ---
 # between operator